 Over the years, John and Laura have added a variety of animals to the farm to provide additional enjoyment and a broader educational experience for our guests when visiting the farm in the context of a tour, as well as to expand our store’s offerings of farm fresh eggs and pork products.

-Currently, we enjoy the company of one guard llama, three miniature donkeys, one miniature horse, four full-size horses, four Jersey steer, four Nigerian Dwarf goats, nine barn cats in our managed feral community, and more chickens, ducks, and pigs to count!
+Currently, we enjoy the company of two guard llamas, three miniature donkeys, one miniature horse, four full-size horses, four Jersey steer, four Nigerian Dwarf goats, nine barn cats in our managed feral community, and more chickens, ducks, and pigs to count!
 We encourage you to visit us on a tour and meet each personally!